 Macrofouling is biofouling caused by the attachment and subsequent growth of visible plants and animals on structures and ships exposed to water.
 Macrofouling is large, distinct multicellular individual or colonial organisms visible to the human eye such as barnacles, tubeworms, mussels, fronds/filaments of algae, bryozoans, sea squirts and other large attached, encrusting or mobile organisms.

-Vessels trading to or within Brazilian waters are advised to take note of the above regulatory changes and update onboard procedures accordingly, taking advice from relevant IMO guidelines on biofouling management (MEPC.378(80)) and in-water cleaning (MEPC.1/Circ.918).
-It is also worth noting that Brazil defines its “jurisdictional waters” as its internal waters, the territorial sea and exclusive economic zone (EEZ), to a distance of 200 nautical miles from baselines along the coast, as well as waters overlying the extended continental shelf.
+It is also worth noting that Brazil defines its “jurisdictional waters” as including internal waters, the territorial sea, and the exclusive economic zone (EEZ), extending up to 200 nautical miles from coastal baselines, as well as waters overlying the extended continental shelf.

 The IMO has now agreed to deveop a legally binding framework for the control and management of ships' biofouling to minimize the transfer of invasive aquatic species, a “biofouling management convention”.
 The work on such a convention will commence in 2026, and a draft legal framework and recommendations on the way forward not finalised until 2029.
 Ratification to the agreed level will then be required for entry-into-force.